-He suppressed a sigh, in all honesty the only reason why he had lived so long at all was because of the training.
-Serghar had taught him in the necessary skills for survival, not many people could claim such aide.
-He had been alone for so long now, he was always a recluse, always a loner.
+He suppressed a sigh; in all honesty, the only reason he lived so long was because of the training.
+Serghar had taught him in the necessary skills for survival; not many people could claim such aid.
+He had been alone for so long now; he was always a recluse, always a loner.

 But now he realised with a start, he was lonely actually, truly lonely and suddenly a fear fell over him, a fear like he had never felt before.

-Attelus immediately snatched up his flak jacket, slipping it on with one swift motion, then made for the door throwing away pretense of precaution as he bashed them open and emerged into the sun light.
+Attelus immediately snatched up his flak jacket, slipping it on with one swift motion.
+Then made for the door throwing away pretence of precaution as he bashed them open and emerged into the sunlight.
 Immediately, he fell into a desperate reckless sprint, so much so, that he almost tripped and fell.

-But this was not a fear for his life but for something more, something that Attelus couldn't quite understand in his instinctive state, but he knew it was important, beyond important.
+But this was not fear for his life but something more.
+Something that Attelus couldn't quite understand in his instinctive state, but he knew it was important, beyond important.

-He came to the ruins of what looked to be an old store that had been utterly caved in by an artillery shell, he could hear the gun fire coming from the opposite side of the ruins.
+He came to the ruins of what looked like an old store that utterly caved in by an artillery shell; the gunfire came from the opposite side of the ruins.

-Pushing his back against what was left of the wall, Attelus cautiously approached the corner and peered around it.
+Pushing his back against the remains of the wall, Attelus cautiously approached the corner and peered around it.
 What he saw made a cruel smile spread over his slender face, a corpse laid in the curb near the next corner, the body wearing the purple flak armour of the invaders.

 Quickly he checked that the pistol's charge was full and moved onto the next corner with both pistols held tightly in his quivering hands, then he looked.

-About twelve metres down the alleyway were nine purple armoured figures, their backs to him as they hugged cover behind a broken mound of rockcrete, as they exchanged fire with someone at the alley's end, which was a dead end.
+About twelve metres down the alleyway were nine purple armoured figures.
+Their backs to Attelus as they hugged cover behind a broken mound of rockcrete, and exchanged fire with someone at the alley's end, which was a dead end.

 He swiftly stepped out from the corner, with both Las pistols raised to cover the attackers as he almost casually approached them.

-They never noticed him until he opened fire, shooting the furthest two attackers simultaneously, and as the rest turned to face this new threat, he shot the next furthest pair.
+They never noticed him until he opened fire; shooting the furthest two attackers simultaneously.
+As the rest turned to face this new threat, he shot the next most distant pair.

-Attelus' side kick connected with the left side soldier's guts, connecting so hard, that he was literally flung into the man behind him and they both collapsed into a heavy heap of limbs.
-The next on Attelus' right attempted to face Attelus but the teenager's pistol whipped him in the back of his neck, stunning the man and forcing him to bend double forwards with the impact, allowing Attelus a clear shot at the next invader.
+Attelus' sidekick connected with the left side soldier's guts; hitting so hard the enemy flew into the man behind him, and they both collapsed into a hefty heap of limbs.
+The next on Attelus' right attempted to face Attelus, but the teenager's pistol-whipped him in the back of his neck.
+Stunning the man and forcing him to bend double forwards with the impact, allowing Attelus a clear shot at the next Invader.

-The teenager's pistol spat twice caving in the soldier's mutated face, then he kneed the last stunned solider straight in the throat the blow threw the Invader onto his back, gasping on the ground and clutching his neck.
+The teenager's pistol spat twice caving in the soldier's mutated face.
+Then he kneed the last stunned soldier straight in the throat the blow threw the Invader onto his back, gasping on the ground and clutching his neck.

-This was what his father taught him to do to, use surprise to it's fullest, to be efficient, merciless and Attelus couldn't help but feel his father would be proud.
+Killing like this was what his father taught him to do to, use surprise to it's fullest, to be efficient, merciless.
+Attelus couldn't help but feel his father would be proud.